datature/resources/README.md

 ```
 <br>
 There are two kinds of model can be downloaded from Nexus: TensorFlow model and TFlite model.<br>
-The usage of the following four different models though both python3 and jupyter notebook will be introduced：
+The usage of the following four different models through both python3 and jupyter notebook will be introduced：
 <ol>
     <li><a href="#bounding-box-with-tensorflow-model">Bounding Box with Tensorflow Model (Download model directly)</a></li>
     <li><a href="#bounding-box-hub-with-tensorflow-model">Bounding Box Hub with Tensorflow Model (Access model by datature Hub)</a></li>